|

 WaA is an interdisciplinary journal addressing the full range of issues that water raises in contemporary societies.
 Its ambition is to provide space for alternative and critical thinking on such issues (see our manifesto for more details).

-WaA welcomes contributions that address any dimension of water resources development, management and use, and their relations with society and the environment.
+WaA welcomes contributions that address any dimension of water resources development, management and use in their relations with society and the environment.
+Our editorial scope is focused on the analysis of institutional or policy issues and processes and we do not publish technical papers.
 Subject coverage includes (but is not limited to):

 - Water policy at global and national levels